Evolution of human intelligence: Massive modularity of mind

 In 2010, psychologist David Marks found through 8 statistical analyses that average population IQ scores across race, time, and nationality correlated with literacy rates between a range of 0.79 and 0.99, which led to the conclusion that both the Flynn effect and racial differences in mean scores on intelligence tests were statistical artifacts of uncontrolled variation in literacy rates due to test performance requiring literacy.
-However, in reference to theoretical issues with constructivism in mathematics education and the failure of whole language in literacy education, psychologist David C. Geary and cognitive scientist Steven Pinker have noted that literacy, numeracy, and formal mathematical and logical reasoning are not inherited traits but biologically secondary cognitive skills (i.e. acquired characteristics) that require extensive practice after formal, explicit, and direct instruction in contrast with natural language and number sense, since language acquisition and numerosity develop automatically and unconsciously due to specialized neurobiological systems for language and numerical cognition which the biologically secondary cognitive skills lack.
+However, in reference to theoretical issues with constructivism in mathematics education and the failure of whole language in literacy education, psychologist David C. Geary and cognitive scientist Steven Pinker have noted that literacy, numeracy, and formal mathematical and logical reasoning are not inherited traits but biologically secondary cognitive skills (i.e. acquired characteristics) that require extensive practice after formal, explicit, and direct instruction—in contrast with natural language and number sense, since language acquisition and numerosity develop automatically and unconsciously due to specialized neurobiological systems for language and numerical cognition which the biologically secondary cognitive skills lack.
+In research on Broca's area, Pinker and coauthors reconfirmed the findings about the visual word form area (VWFA) of cognitive neuroscientist Stanislas Dehaene, who proposed the neuronal recycling hypothesis as an explanation for the VWFA and the associations between the parietal lobe and intraparietal sulcus in mental arithmetic with numeral systems.
+Pinker and Geary also reference Dehaene's research on the development of arithmetical skills, dyscalculia, and acalculia.

 Pinker has also noted that writing is not a cultural universal since writing systems were independently invented only a few times in human history and most societies documented by ethnographers lacked writing systems, while literacy rates in European countries did not begin to exceed 50 percent until the 17th century since the movable-type printing press was not invented until the 15th century.
 Similarly to the lack of improvement in performance on the Wason selection task by college students that take courses in propositional calculus, Pinker referenced the response by professional mathematicians and statisticians to the solution to the Monty Hall problem published in Parade in 1990 in noting the dominance of automatic processes over controlled processes for formal logical reasoning following the dual process model proposed by psychologists Daniel Kahneman and Amos Tversky.
 While Pinker has suggested that the evolution of human intelligence could be explained by intelligence itself being the product of metaphor (stemming from the ability to create arbitrary morphemes) and combinatorial grammar (allowing nesting of verb phrases in syntax) that together enable the infinite composition of sentences, Pinker has also argued that the Flynn effect is likely caused by increased amounts of formal education in addition to other factors.